y3ll0ww/V101/README.md

 # V101
-An educational platform for fundamental company analyses, created with Python Django and React with Redux.
+An educational platform for fundamental company analyses, created with Python Django and React Redux.